swlew369/dsp/07-statistics.md

 **The Likelihood: P(D | H) is the probability of data given hypothesis**

-**P(D): the probability of the data (D), the probability that Elvis’s sibling is a brother for all possible hypothesis: Elivs sibling is identical twin or Elvis sibling is a fraternal twin. **
+**P(D): the probability of the data (D),the probability that Elvis’s sibling is a brother for all possible hypothesis: Elivs sibling is identical twin or Elvis sibling is a fraternal twin.**

 **Elivs sibling, a boy, could be either a identical twin or a fraternal twin.**